4Securitas/checkmaster/README.md

 ## For Developers

-As you can see each rules have a python package and a function name, like `checkmaster.sockets.ingoing_port` where `checkmaster.sockets` is the python package and the function is `ingoing_port`.
+As you can see each checmaster rule, in the example configuration json file, have a python package and a function name like `checkmaster.sockets.ingoing_port` where `checkmaster.sockets` is the python package and the function is `ingoing_port`.

- this means that you can use your own package.function in checkmaster without any changes in the code!
+ This means that you can load and use your own `package.function` in checkmaster without any changes in the code!

 ## Authors